Shreya-Mondal12/Learning_Road_Map/README.md

 ## Overview

-**CareerAtlas** is a modern, interactive platform that helps users visualize and follow curated learning roadmaps.
+**CareerAtlas** is a modern, interactive **front-end** based platform that helps users visualize and follow curated learning roadmaps.
 Whether you're a beginner or an advanced learner, CareerAtlas guides you through milestones, resources, and progress tracking to achieve your learning goals efficiently.

 ---